 The co-sale right gives the investors the right to participate in any sale of shares by a key holder.
 The investor would be able to sell up to a pro rata portion of its shares in place of the key holder.
 This term is usually not negotiable, however, it may be possible to carve out a minimum threshold for the right to apply.
 For example, if a key holder wants to sell a nominal amount of shares to pay for a life expense, the key holder should be able to do that without needing approval.
 This clause will cease to apply if the company goes public.

-The registration rights give the investors the right to effectively demand that the company go public to give the investors liquidity (ability to sell their shares).
-Prior to public registration, the company's stock cannot be freely sold under securities regulations, which means the shares owned by the investors (and the common shareholders) are fairly illiquid.
-Although there are some exceptions under which stock can be resold without registration, but the investors shares may not meet those conditions.
-The investor's preferred stock would first be converted into common stock and registered with the SEC so that the shares could be listed on a public stock exchange.
+The registration rights give the investors the right to effectively demand that the company go public to give the investors liquidity (ability to sell their shares on a public stock exchange).
+Prior to public registration the company's shares are fairly illiquid (unless it is a very sought after startup).
+The investor's preferred stock would first be converted into common stock and registered with the SEC so that the shares could be listed on a public exchange.
 Investors typically also get "piggyback" registration rights to participate in the registration of any other class of shares.

-Registration as a public company is a very expensive and time consuming process which significantly diverts the company's resources and requires ongoing reporting obligations.
+Registration as a public company is a very expensive and consuming process which significantly diverts the company's time and resources and requires ongoing reporting obligations.
 Therefore, the extent of the right should be negotiated down as much as possible.
 The earliest date for the demand should be at least 5 years after the closing.
-The number of times the investors can demand registration can be capped (typically 1 or 2 times).
-This right will also terminate upon a liquidation event when all of the investors' shares are sold.
+The number of times the investors can demand registration can be capped as well (typically 1 or 2 times).
+This right will also terminate upon a liquidation event when all of the investors' shares are acquired.

-The company will be required to enter into an indemnification agreement to protect any investors who will serve on the board of directors and to obtain directors and officers insurance (D&O insurance) or to update its current policy.
+The company will be required to enter into an indemnification agreement to protect any investors who will serve on its board of directors and to obtain D&O insurance (for directors and officers) or to update its current policy.
 This is the same type of indemnification agreements the company should already have with its existing directors and officers (usually the founders).
-It may be possible to waive the D&O insurance requirement for Series A investment rounds unless the VC fund's internal policies require all portfolio company to have the insurance.
+It may be possible to waive the D&O insurance requirement for Series A investment rounds unless the VC fund's internal policies require all of its portfolio company to have the insurance.

-The covenants are meant to protect the preferred shareholders by requiring certain policies of the company.
-These generally include that the company will: only grant equity compensation under documents that include standard vesting schedules, transfer restrictions, the company and the investor's ROFRs, etc.; ave all past, present, and future workers sign confidential information and inventions assignment agreements which include non-solicit and non-compete provisions.; maintain internal corporate governance and board meetings.
+The covenants protect the preferred shareholders by requiring the company to implement certain policies.
+Typically, the company can only grant equity compensation under documents that contain standard vesting schedules, transfer restrictions, and ROFRs for the company and investors; must have all workers will sign confidential information and inventions assignment agreements (or similar); and must maintain internal corporate governance and board meetings.

 The covenants may also require the company to use a certain law firm and/or hire a CPA.
-The investors should not tell the company which law firm to hire (and if so, there may be a conflict of interest).
-However, the investors may appropriately require the company to hire a law firm of its own choosing in a certain tier in the interest of ensuring that legal is done properly.
+The investors should not tell the company which law firm to hire (as this is a conflict of interest).
+However, the investors may appropriately require the company to hire a law firm of a certain tier in the interest that legal is done properly.

 Sometimes standard covenants are not included in the term sheet, only outlined in the Investors' Rights Agreement.
-Any non-standards or potentially controversial terms that the investor wants to include in the deal should be included in the term sheet and agreed to upfront.
+Any non-standard or potentially controversial terms that the investor wants to include in the deal should be stated upfront in the term sheet and agreed upon by the company.

-If all of any founder's equity has already vested (or were not granted under a standard 4-year vesting schedule), the Series A investors will typically require the founder to enter into a buyback right / new vesting schedule.
-The new vesting schedule usually includes a 1-year cliff where the company can repurchase at least some of the founder's shares if the founder leaves the company.
-Those shares will then vest in monthly increments and be released from the company's right to repurchase them.
+If any founders have equity that has already fully vested (or was not under a standard 4-year vesting schedule), the Series A investors will typically require the founder to enter into new vesting schedule.
+The new vesting schedule usually includes a 1-year cliff where the company can repurchase at least some of the founder's shares if the founder leaves the company before the first year.
+Those shares will then vest in monthly increments and be released from the company's repurchase right.
 This protects the investors from the risk they are taking in capitalizing the company by ensuring that the founder is incentivized to remain with and grow the company.
-The (re)vesting requirement will generally not be waived if all of the founders shares are vested at the Series A round, however, the portion of shares that will be subject to (re)vesting is negotiable.
+The (re)vesting requirement will generally not be waived if all of the founders shares are vested at the Series A round, however, the amount of shares that will be subject to (re)vesting is negotiable.

-Typically, the startup will pay its own legal fees and expenses related to the funding as well as the lead investor's legal fees and expenses, which is usually capped at between $25K to $30K (this is the maximum amount the startup will contribute toward the investor's fees, and the investor will pay its fees and costs above that amount).
+Typically, the startup will pay its own legal fees and expenses related to the fundraise as well as ca capped amount of the lead investor's legal fees and expenses (typically between $25K to $30K).
+The investor will pay its fees and costs above the capped amount.
 Usually the startup wires the money to the investor's law firm right after closing of the funding round.

-There has been some pushback on this requirement in recent years considering that the funds will come directly out of the investment and the startup is giving up equity for that capital.
+This requirement to pay the VC's legal fees has received pushback in recent years considering that the funds will come directly out of the investment and the startup is giving up equity for that capital.
 However, the clause is still usually non-negotiable.
-At the very least, the startup should not be liable for the investor's legal fees if the deal doesn't go through unless the startup is the party that backed out of term sheet.
+At the very least, the startup should not be liable for the investor's legal fees if the deal doesn't go through unless the company is the one that backed out of term sheet.

-Several factors that can increase the legal fees for the startup: due diligence cleanup of internal documents or outside partnerships/contracts; converting from a LLC or state other than DE into a DE c-corporation; chasing down intellectual property assignments from prior employees or contractors; registering intellectual property (trademarks, copyrights, or patents); ongoing negotiations of the Series A deal terms; if a stock plan has not yet been created and needs to be created directly prior to the closing and the number of convertible instruments that will be converting in the round.
+Several issues can increase the legal fees for the startup with respect to the Series A round, including: due diligence cleanup of equity, contracts, or corporate governance; need to convert from a LLC to a c-corporation or from a state other than DE; chasing down intellectual property assignments from prior employees or contractors; registering intellectual property (trademarks, copyrights, or patents); ongoing negotiations of the Series A deal terms; if a stock plan has not yet in place and needs to be created directly prior to the closing; and the number of convertible instruments that will be converting in the round.